Dice-K39/100-days-of-code/log.md

 **Thoughts:** I had fun creating the chat app.
 I was more excited creating this than the other apps.
 Also pushed to Heroku and works just as it works locally.

 **Link to work:** [GitHub](https://github.com/Dice-K39/Node.js/tree/main/chat-app)

+## Day 30: May 21, 2021

+**Today's Progress**: Started on iOS Development course on Udemy.

+**Thoughts:** Been contemplating on what to learn next.
+I thought about the general idea why I want to code.
+The only reason is that I love to code.
+Then I thought about what specific technology I want to code for and I realized I love to do mobile development.
+It is mostly because of a game I started playing a few years ago which had graphics on par with a desktop computer.
+So I decided on doing iOS development and once done go into Unity with C# development.